Stratton, Cornwall: History

 The earliest known references to Stratton are found in King Alfred's Will of c.
 880 and the Domesday survey of 1086.
 (For the Stratton Hundred: see under Government below.)

 At the time of the Domesday Survey the manor of Stratton had land for 30 ploughs.
 There were 30 villeins, 20 smallholders and 20 slaves.
 There were 10 salt houses, 20 acres of woodland, 200 acres of pasture, 30 cattle and 300 sheep.
 Before the conquest the manor had been held by Bishop Osbern and Alfred the Marshal; its value in 1086 was £35-18-4d.
 Stratton Manor House on Diddies Road has now been converted into apartments.

 The town has given its name to a traditional folk ballad, "The Stratton Carol".

 Religion

-One of the most prominent buildings in Stratton is the 12th century Norman church dedicated to Saint Andrew which holds a central and elevated position within the town.
-It is listed Grade I. The church contains a brass to Sir John Arundell of Trerice, 1561.
+One of the most prominent buildings in Stratton is the 12th-century Norman church dedicated to Saint Andrew which holds a central and elevated position within the town.
+It is a Grade I listed building and contains a brass to Admiral Sir John Arundell of Trerice, 1561.

-As well as the main church, there were also other chapels around the village; this indicates a large population because only one church would not suffice.
-This is also supported by the existence of the large, old tithe barn; it needed to be large enough to hold the tax of one-tenth of their earnings/produce that all villagers paid to the church.
+There were also other chapels around the village, indicating an historically large population.
+Many of these are now derelict, however, or have now been converted, suggesting a large population decline.
+A large population is also supported by the existence of the large tithe barn, large enough to hold the tax of one-tenth of their earnings/produce that all villagers paid to the church.
 The area around Cot Hill was an important sanctuary for pilgrims travelling the pilgrimage route to Hartland during Medieval times.
-However, many of the chapels are derelict or have now been converted, suggesting the population decline has been so great as to leave only enough people to use the church and one remaining chapel.